Luxor

+Luxor is a city in Upper Egypt.
+Luxor had a population of 284,952 in 2023, with an area of 43.0 km2 and is the capital of the Luxor Governorate.
+Nicknamed the City of a Hundred Gates or the City of the Sun, formerly known as Thebes.
+It was one of the capitals of Ancient Egypt.
+The city is among the oldest continuously inhabited cities in the world.

-Luxor has frequently been characterized as the "world's greatest open-air museum", as the ruins of the Egyptian temple complexes at Karnak and Luxor stand within the modern city.
-Immediately opposite, across the River Nile, lie the monuments, temples and tombs of the west bank Theban Necropolis, which includes the Valley of the Kings and Valley of the Queens.
-Thousands of tourists from all around the world arrive annually to visit Luxor's monuments, contributing greatly to the economy of the modern city.
+Luxor has frequently been characterized as the world's greatest open-air museum, as the ruins of the Egyptian temple complexes at Karnak and Luxor stand within the modern city.
+Immediately opposite, across the River Nile, lie the monuments, temples, and tombs of the West Bank Theban Necropolis, which includes the Valley of the Kings and the Valley of the Queens.
+Luxor is a major destination for tourism, with its large hotels and resorts, known also for its famous hot air balloons.
+The city also contains diversified cultural heritage such as temples, churches, and mosques, co-existing side by side.
+Around 5 million tourists from around the world arrive annually to visit Luxor's attractions, making a significant contribution to the modern city's economy.